Paleomagnetism: History

 As early as the 18th century, it was noticed that compass needles deviated near strongly magnetized outcrops.
-In 1797, Von Humboldt attributed this magnetization to lightning strikes (and lightning strikes do often magnetize surface rocks).
-In the 19th century studies of the direction of magnetization in rocks showed that some recent lavas were magnetized parallel to the Earth's magnetic field.
-Early in the 20th century, work by David, Brunhes and Mercanton showed that many rocks were magnetized antiparallel to the field.
-Japanese geophysicist Motonori Matuyama showed in the late 1920s that the Earth's magnetic field reversed in the mid-Quaternary, a reversal now known as the Brunhes–Matuyama reversal.
+In 1797, Alexander von Humboldt attributed this magnetization to lightning strikes (and lightning strikes do often magnetize surface rocks).
+19th century studies of the direction of magnetization in rocks showed that some recent lavas were magnetized parallel to Earth's magnetic field.
+Early in the 20th century, work by David, Bernard Brunhes and Paul Louis Mercanton showed that many rocks were magnetized antiparallel to the field.
+Japanese geophysicist Motonori Matuyama showed in the late 1920s that Earth's magnetic field reversed in the mid-Quaternary, a reversal now known as the Brunhes–Matuyama reversal.

-The British physicist P.M.S.
+British physicist P.M.S.
 Blackett provided a major impetus to paleomagnetism by inventing a sensitive astatic magnetometer in 1956.
-His intent was to test his theory that the geomagnetic field was related to the Earth's rotation, a theory that he ultimately rejected; but the astatic magnetometer became the basic tool of paleomagnetism and led to a revival of the theory of continental drift.
+His intent was to test his theory that the geomagnetic field was related to Earth's rotation, a theory that he ultimately rejected; but the astatic magnetometer became the basic tool of paleomagnetism and led to a revival of the theory of continental drift.

 Alfred Wegener first proposed in 1915 that continents had once been joined together and had since moved apart.
 Although he produced an abundance of circumstantial evidence, his theory met with little acceptance for two reasons: (1) no mechanism for continental drift was known, and (2) there was no way to reconstruct the movements of the continents over time.
 Keith Runcorn and Edward A. Irving constructed apparent polar wander paths for Europe and North America.
-These curves diverged, but could be reconciled if it was assumed that the continents had been in contact up to 200 million years ago.
+These curves diverged but could be reconciled if it was assumed that the continents had been in contact up to 200 million years ago.
 This provided the first clear geophysical evidence for continental drift.
 Then in 1963, Morley, Vine and Matthews showed that marine magnetic anomalies provided evidence for seafloor spreading.